MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-table-retention-policy-command.md

 ---
 title: .show table retention policy command- Azure Data Explorer
-description: This article describes the .show table retention policy command in Azure Data Explorer. ms.reviewer: yonil ms.topic: reference ms.date: 03/09/2023
+description: Learn how to use the `.show table retention policy` command to display the table's retention policy. ms.reviewer: yonil ms.topic: reference ms.date: 05/23/2023
 ---
 # .show table retention policy

-Display a table's [retention policy](retentionpolicy.md).
+Display the table's [retention policy](retentionpolicy.md).
 The retention policy controls the mechanism that automatically removes data from tables or materialized views.
-It is used to remove data whose relevance is age-based.
+It's used to remove data whose relevance is age-based.
 The retention policy can be configured for a specific table or materialized view, or for an entire database.
 The policy then applies to all tables in the database that don't override it.

 ## Permissions